Oregon Car Accident Lawyers

 When a defect is the cause of a significant injury, the injured party can take legal action against the manufacturer.
 Companies who manufacture car products must ensure that the design is safe, the part is properly produced, and there is a warning of any potential dangers.

-If the part is defective and causes a serious injury, you as the victim can speak with a Oregon car accident attorney about your rights to pursue legal action against the manufacturer.
+If the part is defective and causes a serious injury, you as the victim can speak with an Oregon car accident attorney about your rights to pursue legal action against the manufacturer.
 This can help you seek the compensation you deserve to help cover the expenses associated with the injuries.

 Take the First Step Today!

 Whether you are a victim of a head-on collision, rear-end collision, side-impact collision or multi-vehicle collision, The Gatti Law Firm and its compassionate and aggressive car accident lawyers are ready to represent you.
+We have offices in Eugene, Hillsboro, Clackamas, Lake Oswego, and Salem.